 I’m sad there’s a divison between “high” and “low” culture.
 The benefits of the “high” is that it can build, well, high.
-High culture and learning make works that rely on, reference, and incorporate a lot of previous works (or the totality of previous works).
+High culture and learning make works that rely on, reference, and incorporate a lot of previous works (or the totality of previous work).
 This helps us discover new and exciting regions in the space of possible creations.
 This is good.
 It’s also highly demanding and particular and therefore only enjoyed by a narrow group of aficionados.
 This is not so good.
 Why?
-Because it spells irrelevance.
+Because it leads to irrelevance.
 What’s only known by a small number of people isn’t as meaningful as what’s enjoyed widely enough to earn a place in our collective consciousness.
-Meaning is made of minds.
+Meaning is made of many minds.

 We want to build tall structures, but if those tall structures don’t have the broad bases required to make it into permanent cultural memory — or “cultural blockchain” if you want to be trendy — they don’t matter because they’ll crumble and fall soon.

 “Low” culture and knowledge have the opposite problem.
-Star Wars, Harry Potter and your average list of fun factoids does make their way into collective consciousness and that’s a valuable thing in a culturally fragmented world, but they’re simplistic compared to what’s out there.
+Star Wars, Harry Potter and your average list of fun factoids do make their way into collective consciousness and that’s a valuable thing in a culturally fragmented world, but they’re simplistic compared to what’s out there.
 We’ve got some one-or-two story houses with sturdy foundations while delicate skyscrapers of glass and balsa wood are waiting to fall apart all around us.
 It’s a shame.

 I want it all.
 I want us to have strong, reliable skyscrapers that reach above the clouds.
 But we don’t seem to be able to build tall enough and strong enough at the same time.